BMirska/AbsenceManager/README.md

 # Absence Manager
 The Absence Manager is a fully responsive (tablet and mobile version) Power Platform application built with Power Apps, customized with Power Automate flow and connected to a SharePoint lists to manage absence requests.
+The original app was created during the Udemy course, however substantial approvment were added, including: Power Automate flows and responsive design.

 This README provides an overview of the app’s features and functionality.
 ## Features